hmj110131/RX-cryptanalysis/README.md

 1. RX-cryptanalysis results for Alzette/CHAM.

   Huang M, et al., On the Probability and Automatic Search of Rotational-XOR Cryptanalysis on ARX Ciphers.
-In submission.
-2020.
+Date of submission: October 29-Oct-2020.
+Date of acceptance: 4-Aug-2021.
+The Computer Journal, 2021.

 2. XOR-differential characteristic results for SPECK/SPARX/CHAM.